-135 Id.at ii.
+&lt;sup>137 Id.at ii.

-136 Establishment of Negotiated Rulemaking Advisory Committee for Off-Road Vehicle Management, Cape Hatteras National Seashore, 72 Fed.
+&lt;sup>138 Establishment of Negotiated Rulemaking Advisory Committee for Off-Road Vehicle Management, Cape Hatteras National Seashore, 72 Fed.
 Reg.
 72,316 (Dec.
 20, 2007).

 Ultimately, after just over a year of public meetings, the committee determined that it could not reach consensus.
 After the final committee meeting on February 3, 2009, an Integration Workgroup was formed to consolidate the information and proposals developed in the preceding year and make recommendations for a consensus plan, if possible, to the full committee.
 Though the Workgroup struggled to agree on what documents to provide the committee, it ultimately presented two proposals-Option A and Option B-mapping different possible routes for areas closed, open, or seasonally open to ORVs.
-The International State of the International State of the International State of Environmentalists and stakeholders who privileged pedestrian, rather than vehicular, access.
-The International State of Interna
+Option A largely expressed the preferences of the local community and business owners, as well as the county government, while Option B reflected the concerns of environmentalists and stakeholders who privileged pedestrian, rather than vehicular, access.

 Though both plans had some areas of agreement, the stakeholders representing the opposing perspectives were unable to propose a consensus agreement, nor was the committee able to reach agreement in its consideration of the two options.
 Ultimately, the complexity of the issues involved in striking the right balance between environmental groups, the local community, and business concerns undermined the committee's ability to reach consensus.
 For example, while all might have agreed that some areas should be protected by seasonal route closures to protect nesting or mating wildlife, not all stakeholders agreed on the length of these seasons.
 As a procedural matter, some committee members viewed Options A and B as packages.
 Because each Option necessarily attempted to balance competing interests through various trade-offs, particularly in the details of which routes and areas would be closed or open at what times, these members felt that deviating from the two proposals would have subverted the Workgroup's deliberations (and, in effect, would have put the committee back in the same position as when it created the Workgroup).
-141